morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 				* they both find their values
 				* they cross
 				* they run out of things to scan
-			* If they found va
+			* If they both found values, swap
+			* Do it again
+			* Once they cross/meet/reach the end, stop scanning
+				* swap l value with pivot